top of page

 Board Secretary

-Graduating in 2009 from Bellarmine College Preparatory Academy in San Jose, CA, Eduardo attended the University of California - Santa Barbara.
-He earned his bachelor's degree in Government Studies in 2013.
-In 2014, Eduardo joined Teach for America and became a high school teacher at ACE Charter School, a school serving the poorest Latinos in the very neighborhood where he grew up.
-In 2017, he advanced to the position of Dean and Vice Principal at ACE.
-In May 2023, he graduated cum laude from the University of Michigan School of Law.
-He is now an Associate at Davis Polk & Wardell LLP in Menlo Park.
-CA
+Eduardo graduated from the University of California, Santa Barbara with a bachelor's degree in Political Science.
+Upon graduation, Eduardo joined Teach for America and became a teacher at ACE Charter High School, serving one of the poorest neighborhoods in San Jose, CA. After four years he advanced to the position of Assistant Principal at ACE.
+Eduardo graduated cum laude from the University of Michigan Law School.
+He is currently an Associate at Latham & Watkins LLP in Silicon Valley.

-Eduardo has an understanding of Latino and Latin-American culture, as well as impoverished conditions both in the urban United States as well as in Latin America.
+Eduardo has a deep understanding of Latin-American culture as well as the impoverished conditions affecting students in both the urban United States as well as Latin America.
 He is bilingual in English and Spanish.
-He will play an integral role in the planning of expansion of our projects into Mexico and Central America.

 ASELIS FAMILY